Nikita240/jquery-ui-advanced-sortable/README.md

 - [X] _rearrange throws exception or gets stuck in a loop when triggered by a placeholder that doesn't have an item before or after it
 - [X] FIREFOX IS FUCKED, MASSIVE LAG
+- [ ] touch screen sorting doesn't work if animated or multiselect is true

 ###Needs testing
 - [X] Sorting blocks